JoNoToPo/code_syntax_epistles/README.md

 to understand the style guide instructions.

-3. lines are indented into "buckets" based on what previous line most logically makes sense for it to be categorized under. in the case that a line could both be referring to two different lines priority is given to the least indented line. eg.
+3. lines are indented into "buckets" based on what previous line most logically makes sense for it to be categorized under.
+In the case that a line could both be referring to two different lines priority is given to the least indented line. eg.
 This is pair of two really long sentences that could,
     in theory,